-Can the flu be treated if I already have symptoms?
+Can I take anti-virals if I already have flu symptoms?

-Prescription flu medicines like Tamiflu® and Relenza® can be used to treat and prevent swine flu as well as seasonal flu.
+Prescription flu medicines like Tamiflu® and Relenza® can be used to treat and prevent the flu.

 If you are a cancer patient or survivor, and you think you have the flu, follow these steps: